yashriful/MySQL-Northwind-Database-/README.md

-📊 Northwind Database Project
+🏢 Northwind Database Project

+A Classic Business Database for SQL Learning

 📌 Introduction
-The Northwind Database is a classic sample database that simulates a company's sales operations, including customers, orders, products, employees, and suppliers.
-This project explores various SQL queries and database operations.
+The Northwind Database is a popular sample database representing a wholesale trading business.
+It contains data on customers, orders, products, employees, and suppliers.
+This project explores various SQL queries for business analysis.

 📁 Database Schema
-Below is a diagram of the Northwind Database Schema, showing table relationships.
+Below is a diagram of the Northwind Database Schema:

-(Screenshot of the database schema with table relationships.)
+(This schema illustrates table relationships in Northwind DB.)

-🔍 Queries & Screenshots
+🔍 Key SQL Queries & Screenshots
 1️⃣ Retrieve Top 5 Customers by Order Count sql
 Copy